openthread/ot-ns/GUIDE.md

 $ cd ..
 ```

-These nodes of specific versions can be added to a simulation using specific flags in the `add` command that adds
-a node.
-Type `help add` in OTNS to see this.

 NOTE: all of the above version-specific build scripts may manipulate the submodule 'openthread' to get a specific
 desired historical commit.

 The generic build script can be invoked as shown below.
 This will build whatever code is currently
-residing in the 'openthread' submodule without switching to a specific OT version.
+residing in the 'openthread' submodule without switching to a specific OT version and without clearing any previous
+build files.
+So, it can be used for (faster) incremental builds while developing code.

 ```bash
 $ cd ot-rfsim